stephenpardy/ConferencePage/conferencepage/_main/About.md

     </li>
 </ul> <!-- row -->

+The conference will also present a public event: [The Life of Galaxies](http://bit.ly/LoGalaxies2017).

 ### Posters:

 #### Posters should be no larger than an A0 page (841 x 1189 mm).